MTecknology/website/content/challenges/bottle-uwsgi-nginx-quickstart.md

 tag: bottle, nginx, uwsgi, python
 ---

-Nginx is pretty sweet, that's a rather obvious statement from me.
-There are already many nginx forks and contributions back to the original.
-I also happen to have quite a spot in my heart for [Bottle](http://bottlepy.org/docs/dev/).
-In my eyes, it's a framework that pretty much lets you forget you're working with the web.
-You get to write your application as if the web didn't exist and then tack on the templating.
+[Bottle.py](http://bottlepy.org/docs/dev/) is a magnificent that pretty much lets you forget you're working with the web.
+Coupled with Nginx, it becomes very easy to design custom web services.<!--more-->

 Maybe it's not *that* easy, but it's worth checking out!
 I'm going to take you through the process of getting this amazing stack going.
 Let's get started!